 Type 2 Diabetes

 A blood test can determine if you’re at risk of developing Type 2 diabetes.
 The condition occurs when there’s too much glucose in your blood.
-Left untreated, diabetes can lead to kidney disease, heart disease, skin problems, blindness and nerve damage.
+Diabetes can lead to kidney disease, heart disease, skin problems, blindness and nerve damage.
 Diabetes can be controlled with diet, medications, exercise and lifestyle changes.
 Ask your physician to have your A1C checked so you know your numbers.

 View diabetes services

 These are just a few of the health screenings women should have.
-Speak to your physician to determine the screenings that are most important for you based on your age, risk factors and individual health history.
+Speak to your physician to determine the most important screenings for you based on your age, risk factors and individual health history.

 Call 866-MY-LI-DOC (866-695-4362) to find a Catholic Health physician near you.